2 girls hurt, 1 of them critical, after Lake Wylie watercraft crash

 "The watercraft hit the wall and we are investigating what happened and why," Coates said.

-The weather was a factor in requiring the most seriously injured victim to be taken to the hospital by ambulance rather than by helicopter, Coates said.
+The weather was a factor in requiring the most seriously injured victim to be taken to the hospital by ambulance, not by helicopter, Coates said.

 The incident was the third in three days on Lake Wylie requiring emergency responders.
 The lake straddles the state lines of South Carolina and North Carolina.